CoreCivic: Ending contracts with private prisons

-In 2021, President Biden ordered the Justice Department not to renew contracts with private prison companies, such as CoreCivic and GeoGroup.
+In 2021, President Biden ordered the Justice Department not to renew contracts with private prison companies, such as CoreCivic and GEO Group.

 In 2025, President Trump reversed former President Biden's executive order banning Department of Justice contracts with private prisons.

 Employment issues

 In 2002 CCA agreed to pay more than $152,000 in back wages to 96 Oklahoma women denied employment because of gender discrimination.
 A U.S. Department of Labor audit showed women applicants, who were equally or better qualified than men hired, were rejected.

 In 2008 CCA was ranked as one of the 100 best corporate citizens by Corporate Responsibility Officer magazine.
 The national military magazine GI Jobs highlighted CCA as a solid employer for veterans.
-In 2010 it ranked CCA as one of the "Top 50 Military Friendly Jobs."
+In 2010 it ranked CCA as one of the "Top 50 Military Friendly Jobs".

 But in 2010, a Muskogee, Oklahoma federal court jury found CCA guilty of violating the employment rights of a shift supervisor by terminating his job when he was deployed to Iraq.
 It determined that CCA should pay about $53,000 in damages for violation of the Uniformed Services Employment and Re-employment Rights Act.

 Between 2022-2024, the state of Tennessee fined CoreCivic more than $29.5 million for inadequate staffing at four facilities.
 The Trousdale Turner Correctional Center had a 188% turnover rate in 2023, and understaffing is cited as cause in a lawsuit related to an inmate's death and a civil rights investigation by the US Department of Justice.